cityjson/cjio/README.rst

     Commands:
       assign_epsg                Assign a (new) EPSG.
       clean                      Clean = remove_duplicate_vertices +...
-      compress                   Compress a CityJSON file, ie stores its... decompress                 Decompress a CityJSON file, ie remove the... export                     Export the CityJSON to another format. extract_lod                Extract only one LoD for a dataset. info                       Output info in simple JSON.
+      export                     Export the CityJSON to another format. filter_lod                 Filter only one LoD for a dataset. info                       Output info in simple JSON.
+      locate_textures            Output the location of the texture files. merge                      Merge the current CityJSON with others. metadata_create            Add the +metadata-extended properties...
+      metadata_get               Shows the metadata and +metadata-extended of... metadata_remove            Remove the +metadata-extended properties.
+      metadata_update            Update the +metadata-extended for properties...
+      remove_attribute           Remove an attribute.
-      locate_textures            Output the location of the texture files. merge                      Merge the current CityJSON with others. remove_duplicate_vertices  Remove duplicate vertices a CityJSON file. remove_materials           Remove all materials from a CityJSON file. remove_orphan_vertices     Remove orphan vertices a CityJSON file. remove_textures            Remove all textures from a CityJSON file. reproject                  Reproject the CityJSON to a new EPSG. save                       Save the city model to a CityJSON file. subset                     Create a subset of a CityJSON file. translate                  Translate the file by its (-minx, -miny,... update_metadata            Update the metadata for properties/values that... update_textures            Update the location of the texture files. upgrade_version            Upgrade the CityJSON to the latest version. validate                   Validate the CityJSON file: (1) against its...
+      remove_duplicate_vertices  Remove duplicate vertices a CityJSON file. remove_materials           Remove all materials from a CityJSON file. remove_orphan_vertices     Remove orphan vertices a CityJSON file. remove_textures            Remove all textures from a CityJSON file. rename_attribute           Rename an attribute.
+      reproject                  Reproject the CityJSON to a new EPSG. save                       Save the city model to a CityJSON file. subset                     Create a subset of a CityJSON file. translate                  Translate the file by its (-minx, -miny,... update_textures            Update the location of the texture files. upgrade_version            Upgrade the CityJSON to the latest version. validate                   Validate the CityJSON file: (1) against its...